LincolnRuwambara/bank_project/README.md

 Goal
-The goal of this project is to create the backend setup of a financial institution (Bank) application.
+The goal of this project is to create the backend setup of a financial institution (Bank) application where the user of the application can log in as either a admin and as a customer.
+As an admin, you can add new customers and get a full view of the database.
+As a customer you can olny view information about your current account, the loans that have been taken, available and useful information like the interest rates and  currencies

 Database:
 Database Structure: